calba5141114/premo/README.md

 in order to fulfill an order for the client we need to take in a list of items wanted so we can search for them.
 AN exact name typed the same.
+We'll create objects that hold the data of the item like Name, sizing ect.
+Need failsafes to console log errors to prevent failure.

 # Get info